KirlosYousef/KirlosYousef/README.md

 <a href="https://www.kirlosyousef.com"><img align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif"
                                                   width="35%"/></a>

-- Senior iOS Engineer with 5+ years of experience, I architect scalable iOS apps and SDKs using Swift, SwiftUI, and UIKit, delivering enterprise-grade solutions.
-Specialized in performance optimization (35% latency reduction, 60% fewer bugs) and Agile collaboration.
-Published 5+ apps on the App Store, contributed to and led projects involving geolocation, payments, and offline functionality, and mentored peers in technical best practices.
+- Senior iOS Engineer with 5+ years of experience, architecting scalable iOS apps, SDKs, and AI-powered solutions using Swift, SwiftUI, and UIKit.
+Proven success in performance optimization (achieving up to 35% latency reduction) and Agile collaboration.
+Published 8+ apps on the App Store.
+Experienced in leading development teams and mentoring peers to deliver high-quality, enterprise-grade mobile applications.
 Passionate about solving complex challenges with clean, maintainable code.

 - 🧑‍💻 Project to be proud of: [RaceMe: Run with Friends!](https://apps.apple.com/us/app/id1514432749)

-- 💼 I'm currently looking for a new full-time iOS Engineer experience <br>
-you can always contact me at: <br>
+- 💼 You can always contact me at: <br>
 Email: kirlosy@icloud.com <br>
 <a href="https://www.linkedin.com/in/kirlosyousef/">LinkedIn</a>